zvapa/einsteins-zebra-puzzle-java/README.md

 # ZebraPuzzle
-Another approach to solving Einstein's Zebra Puzzle
+This is a learning project, applying a 'sistematic' approach to solving Einstein's Zebra Puzzle.